ml-and-ds-papers-on-the-go/andre-ye.github.io/biology/winter-quarter/notes/module-3/chapter-23.md

 <br>

-### 23.1: Null Hypothesis - The Hardy-Weinberg Principle
+### Chapter 23.1: Null Hypothesis - The Hardy-Weinberg Principle
 - 1908; G. H. Hardy and Wilhelm Weinberg published major results.
   - Common believed that changes in allele frequency were simply the result of sexual reproduction (meiosis and random fusion of gametes).
   - Do dominant alleles increase in frequency when gametes combine at random?